ALEKS Frequently Asked Questions

 Preparation

 The Placement Assessment is used to determine the mathematics course in which you will have the greatest success.
-Upon completion of the Placement Assessments, your scores assessed and you are placed in the appropriate course.
+Upon completion of the Placement Assessments, your scores will be assessed and you will be placed in the appropriate course.

-All students entering UMassD take the Placement Assessment
+All undergraduate students entering UMassD take the Placement Assessment

 Use of ALEKS is included in your student fees.